-566 Roman Rd, E3 5ES
+Find Cafe Creme at 566 Roman Rd, E3 5ES.

 Mae + Harvey

-They’ll also have some creative twists like poached rhubarb and blood orange with whipped vanilla cream (£8.00), and Nan’s fresh orange and sugar (£5.00).
-Their pancake mix is a recipe inspired by chef Oliver Rowe, a regular at the cafe, who showed them his ‘puff pancake’ recipe from his latest cook book.
+Mae + Harvey on the Roman go all out on Pancake Day.
+The Shrove Tuesday menu includes their customers’ favourite chocolate ganache and hazelnut with banana.
+They’ll also have some creative savoury twists like portobello mushroom and gruyere cheese, as well as hot smoked salmon with creme fraiche and dill.
+Their pancake batter is inspired by chef Oliver Rowe, a regular at the cafe, who showed them his ‘puff pancake’ recipe from his latest cookbook.
 The result?
-They’re deliciously light and fluffy.
+Pancakes as light as air.